Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 Yes, you can take your baby to the swimming pool for a dip at any age.
 There's no need to wait until they've received their vaccinations.
 However, if your little one was born prematurely, it's best to check with your doctor or health visitor before you plan your first trip to the pool.

-To avoid the risk of infection, moms should wait until after their six-week postpartum check with their doctor, or seven days after post-birth vaginal bleeding (lochia) stops before they go to the pool with their little one.
+To avoid the risk of infection, mums should wait until after their six-week postpartum check with their doctor, or seven days after post-birth vaginal bleeding (lochia) stops before they go to the pool with their little one.
 That said, nothing is stopping your partner or another family member taking your baby to the pool in the meantime.

 Unless they have a chlorine allergy, there's no reason why a baby shouldn't go in a chlorinated swimming pool at any time from birth.